scottdyl/MSDS6306_CastStudy1/README.md

 # MSDS6306_CastStudy1
+# Budweiser
-This is for msds6306 cast study 1 on beer
+## This one is for the beer!

+Exploratory data analysis of the beer market – the purpose of this project is to provide decision makers at Budweiser information using R as a tool to explore the two datasets provided: Beer.csv and Breweries.csv.